-- 4. You can control the number of automatically generated breakpoints, and in the case of the Whitaker anx BXR splines, the smoothness of the produced baseline by clicking on the engineer wheel icon next to the pull-down menu. - 5.
+- 4. You can control the number of automatically generated breakpoints, and in the case of the Whitaker and BXR splines, the smoothness of the produced baseline by clicking on the engineer wheel icon next to the pull-down menu. - 5.
+Last Applied Baseline: Loads the settings and the breakpoint locations from the last applied baseline.
+The baseline type and settings pulldown menus will be updated to show the parameters associated with that baseline.
+A new baseline calculated with those settings but for the currently loaded spectrum will be shown. - 6.
+From File: Loads the baseline from the processing history of a cnx file, if applicable.
+A baseline operation must be present in the processing history.
+If multiple baseline operations are contained in the chosen file (note that technically there should never be more than one baseline correction applied), only the first instance is considered.
+The baseline type and settings pulldown menus will be updated to show the parameters associated with that baseline.
+A new baseline calculated with those settings but for the currently loaded spectrum will be shown. - 7.
 Manual: Click on the spectrum to set breakpoints for a cubic spline fit.
 Click and drag existing breakpoints (including the endpoints) to move them.
 Hold down Control or Command to place breakpoints anywhere in the spectrum, instead of directly on the spectrum line itself.
 Hold down Shift while clicking on an existing breakpoint to delete it.
-Hold down Shift while delimiting a box inside the spectrum to delete multiple breakpoints at once. - 6.
+Hold down Shift while delimiting a box inside the spectrum to delete multiple breakpoints at once. - 8.
 Click the Accept button to apply your changes, or click the Cancel button to discard them.

-- Only apply baseline correction after you are satisfied with the phase correction in your spectrum. - Even if you intend to manually adjust baseline correction, you may find it helpful to use the Auto Linear function first.
-Auto Linear lets Processor first locate the "natural" endpoints of the spectrum, giving you a useful starting point for any more complex baseline fit. - When setting breakpoints, be aware of the amount of curvature in the area you are trying to fit.
+- Only apply baseline correction after you are satisfied with the phase correction in your spectrum. - Even if you intend to manually adjust baseline correction, you may find it helpful to use the Linear Drift function first.
+Linear Drift lets Processor first locate the "natural" endpoints of the spectrum, giving you a useful starting point for any more complex baseline fit. - When setting breakpoints, be aware of the amount of curvature in the area you are trying to fit.
 You need to set more breakpoints to fit regions with very strong curvature, such as the areas near the water peak, than you would for a relatively flat region. - To apply baseline correction to more than one spectrum at a time, use the "Batch Process" tool.